nyu-ossd-s20/project-evaluation/VisualStudioCode_evaluation_2.md

 1. What is the primary programming language in the project?
+The primary programming language is TypeScript (93.7%).

 1. What is the development environment? <br>
 	<!--
 	For example, is it Gnu C++ on Linux?
 	Is it a Windows 10 application?
-Does one need to develop in a virtual machine?
+Does one need to develop in a virtual machine?-->
-	-->

 1. Are there instructions for how to download, build, and install?
 How easy is it to find them?
 Do they seem easy (relatively speaking) to follow? <br>